Pewpewarrows/AssetRace/README.md

 ### Tests:

-10 runs of each of these, first with no cache, then using the browser's cache All of these files have "Cache-Control: public, max-age=31536000" on them
+10 runs of each of these, first with no cache, then using the browser's cache All of these files should have "Cache-Control: public, max-age=31536000" on them

 These tests need to be run separately in all major browsers, including previous, current, and next versions, unless otherwise specified: